eas342/ABATE/docs/fitting_lightcurves.rst

 ~~~~~~~~
 Should the beginning be fit with an exponential?
 If True, there will be one exponential.
 If set to "double", two exponentials will be used.
+If set to "HST", then :code:`hstPhase` is used to make a periodic exponential baseline as function of hstPhase

 expPriorTau
 ~~~~~~~~~~~